mattermost/docs/source/install/cloud-changelog.md

 ### Highlights

 #### Annual Cloud Subscriptions
- - On the purchase modal, admins are now able to buy an annual cloud subscription starting from their current user count .
+ - On the purchase modal, admins are now able to buy an annual cloud subscription starting from their current user count.
  - The **System Console > Billing & Account > Subscriptions** page now reflects whether the plan is monthly or annual.
  - Cloud Professional monthly will no longer be offered to new customers starting February 2, 2023.
  - Added the option to migrate from a monthly to an annual Cloud Professional plan for existing Cloud Professional monthly customers.